-The Albany–Fraser Orogen is located along the southern margin of the Yilgarn Craton and is host to the world-class Tropicana orogenic gold deposit and Nova–Bollinger mafic-hosted Ni–Cu deposit.
+Albany–Fraser Orogen is located along the southern margin of the Yilgarn Craton and is host to the world-class Tropicana orogenic gold deposit and Nova–Bollinger mafic-hosted Ni–Cu deposit.
 Both deposits are associated with major crustal structures.
-With support from the Exploration Incentive Scheme (EIS), an MT survey was conducted along four main profiles, their locations chosen to complement the deep crustal seismic reflection lines.
-A total of 163 magnetotelluric soundings was conducted in the Albany–Fraser Orogen during 2013.
-These soundings have provided 2D and 3D conductivity models of the crust and uppermost lithospheric mantle.
+With support from the Exploration Incentive Scheme (EIS), two MT surveys were conducted along four main profiles in the southern Albany–Fraser region, and along a single profile north-east of Tropicana, their locations chosen to complement the deep crustal seismic reflection lines.
+A combined total of 248 magnetotelluric recordings were conducted north-east of Tropicana and in the Southern Albany–Fraser Orogen during 2012 and 2013, respectively.
+163 data points from the Southern Albany-Fraser were inverted with 2D and 3D algorithms to produce conductivity models of the crust and uppermost lithospheric mantle.
 The models reveal a resistive upper crust that is crosscut by several near-vertical low-resistivity zones, which in some cases can be correlated with the location of major shear zones.
 Preliminary results were presented at a workshop in 2014, with extended abstracts presented in GSWA Record 2014/6 Albany–Fraser Orogen seismic and magnetotelluric (MT) workshop 2014: extended abstracts.

 Details of the processing and results can be found in GSWA Report 189 A magnetotelluric survey across the east Albany–Fraser Orogen, Western Australia.